 Bus to San Antonio – P300

 Boat – (P1700) P340

 safe budget – P1,500

 Eight young wandering souls, four fantastic places and one great adventure!

 Getting to Anawangin and nearby islands is very easy.
-I strongly suggest you go on a weekdays because the cove and the rest of the islands get crowded during weekends.
+I strongly suggest you go on a weekday because the cove and the rest of the islands get crowded during weekends.

-One must take the Victory liner Bus either in Cubao or Edsa Monumento to Iba , Zambales.
-Fare is approximately Php260.00 or $6.06.
+One must take the Victory liner Bus either in Cubao or Edsa Monumento to Iba, Zambales.
+The fare is approximately Php260.00 or $6.06.
 Get off at the San Antonio Main town.
-Walking distance is the Public Market , pharmacy and other stores but please be aware that item sold here are expensive.
+Walking distance is the Public Market, pharmacy and other stores but please be aware that items being sold here are expensive.

 Ride a tricycle to Barangay Pundaquit.
 It costs Php30 or $0.70 and it takes approximately 15-20 minutes.

 If you drive a car you can follow the same direction, there are parking areas in Barangay Pundaquit where you can park your vehicle.